Film tinting: Tinting in later years

 Tinting was utilized for years up until the early 1950s in select sequences, full monochromatic pictures and short trailers and snipes.
 MGM invented an interference-free toning process, which was used in films such as The Wizard of Oz (1939) and Warner Brothers' The Sea Hawk (1940).
 Many MGM movies of the 1930s carried a sepia-like tone called "Pearl".

 The Technicolor Corporation continued to experiment with both tinting, toning and colorizing.
 The last reel of Portrait of Jennie (1948) contained both green and amber tints by Technicolor.
 Mighty Joe Young (1949) displayed a further concept of tinting by Technicolor, with various shades of red, orange, and yellow creating a fire-like effect for the last reel.
 The Cinecolor Corporation also created similar effects, and sepia-toned several films as well as tinted select scenes in chapters of the 1951 Columbia serial Captain Video: Master of the Stratosphere.

 Common tints

-Over the years, general rules of thumb were developed for what color to use in certain scenes.
+Over the years, rules of thumb were developed for what color to use in certain scenes.
 Many of them were obvious, but a few artistic.
 Specific names were given to tints to specify certain colors.
 Striking effects could be achieved by both tinting and toning sequences.